semool/oVPN.to-Client-Software/README.md

 + ```X:\????\ovpn-client\debug.bat 32``` and run link as admin!
 + for Debug Mode with more debug messages set target:
 + ```X:\????\ovpn-client\debug.bat 32 DEVMODE```
++ same for 64 bits and do NOT run any of the *.bat files directly!

 ### Build Mode
 + create a link (name: BUILD32) to build_inno.bat: edit link, set target:
 + ```'X:\????\ovpn-client\build_inno.bat 32``` and run link normally!
 + to run in Sign Mode set target:
 + ```X:\????\ovpn-client\build_inno.bat 32 SIGN```
-+ same for 64 bits and do NOT run any of the *.bat files directly!
 + edit ```set_dirs.bat``` to your needs!
 + Update VERSION only in file: ```release_version.py```
 + Set SIGN in ```release_version.py``` to False for unsigned inno compile
++ same for 64 bits and do NOT run any of the *.bat files directly!

 ## Self Signed Certificate
 + Download and install SDK for your OS